 Explore ways of colouring this set of triangles.
-Can you make
+Can you make symmetrical patterns?

 Systematically explore the range of symmetric designs that can be created by shading parts of the motif below.
 Use normal square lattice paper to record your results.

 This activity investigates how you might make squares and pentominoes from Polydron.

 Use the clues about the symmetrical properties of these letters to place them on the grid.

 What is the missing symbol?
 Can you decode this in a similar way?